rsutton/floa/README.md

 # floa
-Simple Flask app to manage my Library of America bookshelf
+A single page application to manage my **Library of America** series collection.